yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 ## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
+1. Microsoft Azure subscription must be pay-as-you-go or MSDN

     a.
-Trial subscriptions will not work.
+Trial subscriptions will not work

 2. A virtual machine configured with (see Before the hands-on lab):